Hello

 They are accusing the Kenyan judiciary of basing its judgments on an alleged fraudulent piece of evidence presented by the respondents.

-The said piece of evidence is the Gazette Notice No.3586 of June 20, 1998, by the registrar of companies which stated that Gumico Sacco had been dissolved through voluntary liquidation.
+The said piece of evidence is the Gazette Notice No.3586 of June 20, 1998, by the registrar of companies which stated that Gumico had been dissolved through voluntary liquidation.

-Gumico Sacco explains to the regional court that the company was registered in 1982 pursuant to the provisions of the Company Act, Laws of Kenya (Repealed).
+Gumico explains to the regional court that the company was registered in 1982 pursuant to the provisions of the Company Act, Laws of Kenya (Repealed).

 The case has the Attorney General of the Republic of Kenya as the respondent.

-The attorney general, Gumico says in court papers, is being sued on behalf of the Kenyan government through the actions of omission and commission of the state organs of the Kenyan government.
+The Attorney General, Gumico says in court papers, is being sued on behalf of the Kenyan government through the actions of omission and commission of the state organs of the Kenyan government.

-The Sacco avers that the East African Court has the jurisdiction to handle their appeal pursuant to Article 23(2) of the EAC Treaty, which gives it the power to entertain and challenge judicial decisions by municipal courts including apex courts within the East African Community.
+The company avers that the East African Court has the jurisdiction to handle their appeal pursuant to Article 23(2) of the EAC Treaty, which gives it the power to entertain and challenge judicial decisions by municipal courts including apex courts within the East African Community.

-The Sacco wants the court to find that the persons who allegedly appointed the liquidator had no authority of the company to do so and the appointment of the liquidator was irregular ab initio.
+Gumico wants the court to find that the persons who allegedly appointed the liquidator had no authority of the company to do so and the appointment of the liquidator was irregular ab initio.

 "The judges of the municipal and superior courts have deliberately been refusing to address the real issues affecting the applicant company and have been basing their reasoning that the 1st respondent had provided a proof of a gazette which showed that the applicant company was rightfully dissolved, which has necessitated the filing of this reference with a view of getting justice from this court," reads the application in part.

-Gumico sacco advances that the Attorney General, under which the Registrar's office is domiciled, failed to take responsible care as the custodian of the company files, allowing access to company files with the help of an insider.
+Gumico advances that the Attorney General, under which the Registrar's office is domiciled, failed to take responsible care as the custodian of the company files, allowing access to company files with the help of an insider.

 This, they allege, led to the falsification of receipts and records.

-At the regional Court of Justice, Gumico Sacco argues that the Kenyan judges of the respondent have no grasp of the law.
+At the regional Court of Justice, Gumico argues that the Kenyan judges of the respondent have no grasp of the law.

 They also want the court to establish that the alleged dissolution was fraudulent.